 We all know about the problems over in Europe as well as how screwed up our political system is.
 Therefore, we expect our Congress to do nothing and Europe to fall into the abyss.
 Since our expectations are so low, any progress will be taken as a positive.

 The underlying fundamentals of the economy are definitely improving.
-Things just seem to be taking way longer than expected.
+And that makes me hopeful the bull markets will continue.
+But things just seem to be taking way longer than expected.
 Whatever the case, so long as the direction is correct, we’ll get there.

 My major rebalances this year was going from 100% equities on Jan 1 down to 30% equities and 70% cash on April 29.
 The portfolio was up 11% and I wrote an article on Yakezie.com entitled, “Sell In May And Go Away: Stock Rebalancing Time“.
 I then went 97% cash at the end of October after the markets tanked and came back a little, and on November 25 rebalanced the portfolio to 50% equities, 50% cash.